Henry-Cheng/CodingPractice/README.md

 #### [LC] 24.
 Swap Nodes in Pairs
 https://leetcode.com/problems/swap-nodes-in-pairs/

-Simple version is to swithc node value, harder version is to switch nodes, remember to add preHead node.
+Simple version is to swithc node value, harder version is to switch nodes, remember to add preHead node, super version is to do it recursively.